ab212/USA2016ElectionAnalysisGraphX/README.md

 (796478276663382016,1)
 ```

-In conclusion, it's just a small and, hopefully, interesting fraction of what can be done with GraphX.
-It also includes other algorithms and lots of other functions for operations on graphs comprised of large data sets that we may or may not see in the future.
+In conclusion, it's just a small and, hopefully, an interesting fraction of what can be done with GraphX.
+It also includes other algorithms for operations on graphs comprised of large data sets and I hope that we will see more such stuff in future articles.
 But that's it for today.